The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 Well, that's pretty fascinating.

-Because we're running all these ships down there, it wouldn't surprise me to all if Russia provided Ukraine with the best anti-ship missiles and the world are unstoppable.
+Because we're running all these ships down there, it wouldn't surprise me to all of Russia provided Ukraine with the best anti-ship missiles in the world.

 They can sink every ship we send down there.